kammitama5/kammitama5.github.io/_posts/2022-11-14-Monday-November-14th.md

 - There's something that's also beautiful about Pure Mathematics to me that is like art or filmmaking; the passing on of a story.
 In a lecture, you start with an idea and extract parts, like an exploded view in a 3D CAD programme.
 And at the end, you put it back together, having taken a journey together.
 I think that's really neat.
+- I took a class at a night school once where the students looked at each other, shocked, when the professor came in and said "Do you see these things in front of you?
+Take them apart."
+At the end, we put them back together.
+For some students, this was the first time they had imagined doing such a thing, but it sparked something in them that made them continue to follow this path every semester (it was a low voltage electricity class where we made flip-flop circuits and that sort of thing).

 ## Anyways
 - I'm still going to keep going here from time to time, but I've just been really busy.
 I've been having a lot of fun and to be honest,